Contact a lawyer now

 Step Parent Definition

-‘Stepparents’ are not a very welcoming concept in many cultures.
+‘Step Parents’ are not a very welcoming concept in many cultures.
 However, in Canada, they are like a bonus family member.
-At least, the nation tries to keep it that way by laying rules and rights.
+At least, the nation tries to keep it that way by laying down rules and rights.

-The general definition of a step-parent is a parent who is not related to the child biologically or adoptively.
-Instead, s/he became a parent by marrying either of the biological parents of the child.
-How a step-parent gets into a family defines types of step-parent or family.
+The general definition of a stepparent is a parent who is not related to the child biologically or adoptively.
+Instead, he or she became a parent by marrying either of the biological parents of the child.
+How a stepparent gets into a family defines types of stepparents or families.
 They are as follows:

 Neotraditional Stepfamilies

 They are the most common types of stepfamilies out there.
-In these families, the biological parents and stepparent divide parenting duties.
-They realize that it takes time to create an understanding between a step-parent and a child.
+In these families, the biological parents and stepparents divide parenting duties.
+They realize that it takes time to create an understanding between a stepparent and a child.
 Thus, the birth parents create an environment where both can know each other and get to good terms slowly.

 Matriarchal Stepfamilies